KhiopsML/khiops-doc/docs/setup/pip.md

 --->
 !!! info "Currently, our packages are released on GitHub.
 In the coming weeks, we'll transition to official repositories."

+??? tip "Important Note for Users Upgrading from the previous pyKhiops package (up to 10.1)"

+    If you are upgrading from a version prior to Khiops 10.2, it is essential to first uninstall the `pykhiops` package.
+This step ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.

+    To uninstall pykhiops, please execute the following command in your terminal or command prompt:

+    ```sh
+    pip uninstall pykhiops -y
+    ```

 ## User Guide